Zel? delivers a fearless performance, pouring his heart out in the pop-infused “Now and Forever.”

 3. I Get Around

-The rebellious nature attached to “I Get Around” makes it one of this project’s most enjoyable listens.
+The rebellious nature of “I Get Around” makes it one of the most enjoyable listens on this project.

-To me, this is the only song on this mixtape that combines hip-hop and pop vibes.
+For me, this is the only song on the mixtape that blends hip-hop and pop influences seamlessly.

 2. The One I Trust

-There’s nothing more powerful than putting your trust in someone that has your back.
+There’s nothing more powerful than putting your trust in someone who has your back.

-“The One I Trust” is one big relationship party.
-The song’s spirited and gleeful instrumental is the catalyst for Zel?’s highly colorful melodies and lyrical content that revolves around being deeply in love with someone that knows how to put you on cloud nine.
-At the end of the day, this is one of those summery tracks that will sound good with your windows down and your main chick by your side.
+“The One I Trust” is a vibrant celebration of love.
+The upbeat, lively instrumental drives Zel?’s colorful melodies and lyrics, which center around being head over heels for someone who knows how to make you feel on top of the world.
+Ultimately, this is one of those feel-good, summery tracks that are perfect for cruising with your windows down and your special someone by your side.

 1. I’m Sorry

-It is very easy to drown in the words, vibes, and instrumental connected to “I’m Sorry.”
+It’s easy to get lost in the words, vibes, and instrumental of “I’m Sorry.”

-Even though “I’m Sorry” features somewhat somber lyrics (In the song, Zel? sings about not being able to satisfy his partner with his lavish efforts), overall, the song boasts a very jovial sound: The instrumental is upbeat, the melodies are hypnotizing, and the vocals are bold.
-There’s actually nothing Zel? should be sorry about when it comes to this song.
+Even though “I’m Sorry” features somewhat somber lyrics—where Zel? sings about not being able to satisfy his partner despite his lavish efforts—the song overall has a very jovial sound.
+The upbeat instrumental, hypnotizing melodies, and bold vocals all create a lively atmosphere.
+In fact, there’s nothing Zel? should be sorry about when it comes to this track.

 1. I Get Around (3/5)